seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-31-2016-pumpkin-belgian-blonde.md

   <ul>
     <li>
       <strong>We changed our pumpkin strategy this year.</strong> For all of our previous pumpkin beers, we steeped the pumpkin purée along with crushed grain and removed it for the full boil.<br /> <br /> This year we added the pumpkin late, at 15 minutes as suggested in the <a href="https://www.homebrewersassociation.org/how-to-brew/designing-perfect-pumpkin-beer-recipe/">designing perfect pumpkin beer</a> article.
-This makes sense because that&#8217;s when you add the flavoring hops.
+This makes sense because that's when you add the flavoring hops.
 We used five 15 oz cans of pumpkin purée (75 oz), which is about 4½ pounds.
     </li>
     <li>
       <strong>No spices during brewing.</strong> Usually we add spices right near the end of brewing.
-Instead, we&#8217;re going off of one of the <a href="https://www.homebrewersassociation.org/how-to-brew/5-tips-brewing-pumpkin-beers-elysian-brewing-co/">tips on brewing pumpkin beer</a> from Elysian founder Dick Cantwell and head brewer Steve Luke, the kings of pumpkin beers.<br /> <br /> Our plan is to instead add the spices just before bottling, after tasting the beer and deciding on what combination of the &#8220;faithful 5&#8221; (cinnamon, nutmeg, allspice, ginger and clove) will go well with this beer.
-We&#8217;ll find out if it&#8217;s ok to add the spices and bottle without letting it rest first.
+Instead, we're going off of one of the <a href="https://www.homebrewersassociation.org/how-to-brew/5-tips-brewing-pumpkin-beers-elysian-brewing-co/">tips on brewing pumpkin beer</a> from Elysian founder Dick Cantwell and head brewer Steve Luke, the kings of pumpkin beers.<br /> <br /> Our plan is to instead add the spices just before bottling, after tasting the beer and deciding on what combination of the &#8220;faithful 5&#8221; (cinnamon, nutmeg, allspice, ginger and clove) will go well with this beer.
+We'll find out if it's ok to add the spices and bottle without letting it rest first.
     </li>
     <li>
       <strong>This might be terrible.</strong> It took us forever to schedule a day to bottle this beer and when we finally did, we were not happy with the flavor.
 Sour?
 Off flavors?
 Dirty squash aftertaste?
-So we didn&#8217;t care to try multiple spice combinations and just added ~1 teaspoon of each of the &#8220;faithful 5&#8221; spices, except for allspice (½ tsp) which we&#8217;ve found to be overpowering in the past.
+So we didn't care to try multiple spice combinations and just added ~1 teaspoon of each of the &#8220;faithful 5&#8221; spices, except for allspice (½ tsp) which we've found to be overpowering in the past.
     </li>
   </ul>